Red-Portal/board-platformer/README.md

 ## Introduction<a id="sec-1-1" name="sec-1-1"></a>

 Board Platformer is a generic board game AI developing platform.
-It supports manually playing agains provided AI process.
-And also automatic play for gathering stacks of game data.
+In order to build a board game AI developing platform for a specific board game, you have fork the project and implement it.

+## Features (Plan)<a id="sec-1-2" name="sec-1-2"></a>

+These are future plans for the finished version.
+It is not guarenteed that these features will make it onto release.

+1. Play against a game AI
+    The framework provides a library for developing a game AI.
+    Compiling the game AI and linking it with the library will result in a player program.
+    You can play against the provided player program on Board Platformer either on CLI or GUI.

+2. Make an AI play against AI
+    Providing two player programs to Board Platformer will result in two AIs playing against each other.

+3. Automatically gather gameplay data (of AIs)
+    In automatic play mode, Board Platformer will automatically make two play against each other.
+    For performance, you can enable multithreaded mode in order to play multiple game in parallel.
+    Detailed gameplay datas will be saved in JSON format so you can use this for training machine learning models.
+    Machine learning Methods such as reinforced learning require a ton of data!

-## Current State<a id="sec-1-2" name="sec-1-2"></a>
+## Current State<a id="sec-1-3" name="sec-1-3"></a>

 Board Platformer is currently under very early development.
 The project is not even close to partially done, Everything is subject to change.
-Contributers are very welcome, However ask me first before jumping in.
+Contributers are very welcome.
+However ask me first before jumping in.

 My personal development environment is Linux.
 Thus no support for different platforms are available.